runeanielsen/timer-cli/README.md

 # Timer CLI

-Timer creates a timer that is detached from the shell so it can run in the background and if the shell is closed.
+Creates a timer that is detached from the shell so it can run in the background, if configured it can call a program/script when the timer completes.

 ## Platform